7 top technology trends for CFOs that will shape the future: from Artificial Intelligence (AI) to strategic partnerships. We asked the experts.

 3. Real-time insights (will) become essential

-Furthermore, Losada sees big data as something that will play a major role in terms of financial security.
-“Big data offers opportunities that will allow us to know much better our clients and providers,” argues Losada, who sees big data as a helping hand when it comes to meet criminal compliance challenges.
+Furthermore, Losada imagines big data playing a major role in financial security.
+“Big data offers opportunities that will allow us to know our clients and providers much better,” argues Losada.
+He also sees it as a helping hand when it comes to meeting criminal compliance challenges.

 5. Further (and better) integration through cloud technology

 According to Vanessa Goscinny, “cloud based applications and devices will continue to strongly influence the way organizations work,” which she sees as relevant in terms of collaborative working and access to data from anywhere in real time.